-Snack foods have a reputation for not being very healthy.
+Snacks have a reputation for not being very healthy.
 Dr. Juan Salinas aimed to break this stereotype by creating P-nuff Crunch.
 It’s a plant-based, non-GMO puffed peanut snack.
-After pitching the product on Shark Tank, he made a deal with Mark Cuban, but it didn’t close.
-As of 2023, P-nuff Crunch is worth $3 million.
+After pitching the product on Shark Tank, he closed a deal with Mark Cuban.
+At the moment, P-nuff Crunch is worth $3 million.

-Juan Salinas is from Honduras, but he moved to New Jersey to get a better education.
-He got his bachelor’s, master’s, and doctor’s degrees in food science from Rutgers University.
-Later he earned an MBA from Rutgers Business School.
+Juan Salinas is from Honduras and moved to New Jersey to get a better education.
+Salinas got a bachelor’s degree, masters, and PhD in food science from Rutgers University.
+If that wasn’t enough, he later got an MBA from Rutgers Business School.

 In 1997, he landed his first job in the food and beverage industry, working as a program leader at Kraft Nabisco.
-After nine years at the company, Juan was hired by Cadbury to be a senior project manager for gum brands.
+After a nine year stint, Juan was hired by Cadbury as a senior project manager for their gum brands.

 In 2010, Juan returned to Kraft as a group leader, managing global development and promoting gum-related ventures.
 Two years later, he became a director and a global project manager at Nestle.

 Apart from being a food expert, Salinas is also a bodybuilder and a triathlon athlete.
-He was conscious of his health, and that’s why he found irony in helping large corporations manufacture junk food.
+As a health conscious person, it’s ironic he was helping large corporations manufacture junk food.

-In 2015, after about 25 years in the snack business, he decided to start his own company, Perfect Life Nutrition.
+After about 25 years in the snack business, he started his own company in 2015, Perfect Life Nutrition.
 Their mission was to produce a legit healthy snack that would stand out in a crowded market.
-After hundreds of failed experiments, he came up with P-nuff Crunch.
+100’s of failed experiments later, he came up with P-nuff Crunch.

 He made puffed peanuts that are vegan-friendly, gluten-free, non-GMO, rich in fiber and protein, and only 130 calories per serving.
 In 2019, the healthy snack made $104,000 in sales.